 Other imitative words for it, perhaps in various ways shaped by one another, include Latin sternuere (source of Italian starnutare, French éternuer, Spanish estornudar), Breton strevia, Sanskrit ksu-, Lithuanian čiaudėti, Polish kichać, Russian čichat'.

-English forms in sn- might be due to a misreading of the uncommon fn- (represented in only eight words in Clark Hall, mostly in words to do with breathing), or from Norse influence.
-OED suggests Middle English fnese had been reduced to simple nese by early 15c., and sneeze is a "strengthened form" of this, "assisted by its phonetic appropriateness."
-Related: Sneezed; sneezing.
-To sneeze at "to regard as of little value" (usually with negative) is attested from 1806.
+The Middle English shift to sn- might be due to a misreading of the uncommon digraph fn- (represented in only eight words in the Clark Hall dictionary, mostly words having to do with breathing), or from Norse influence.
+But OED suggests it wasn't a direct evolution, and that Middle English fnese had been reduced to simple nese by early 15c., and sneeze is a "strengthened form" of this, "assisted by its phonetic appropriateness."
+Related: Sneezed; sneezer; sneezing.

 To sneeze at "show contempt for, regard as of little value" (usually with negative) is attested from 1806.
 To teach (one) how the cat sneezes apparently was an old phrase for "to dominate, bully."

 Off þat ʒong gentil man was a gret disese